obonaventure/cnp3/book/network/dv.rst

  - `R[d].cost` is the sum of the metrics of the links that compose the shortest path to reach destination `d`
  - `R[d].time` is the timestamp of the last distance vector containing destination `d`

-A router that uses distance vector routing regularly sends its distance vector over all its interfaces.
+A router that uses distance vector routing regularly sends its distance vector over all of its interfaces.
 The distance vector is a summary of the router's routing table that indicates the distance towards each known destination.
 This distance vector can be computed from the routinng table by using the pseudo-code below.

 .. code-block:: text